NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Factoring (and other such activities that children often meet with disdain)

+**Date:** Friday, November 1

+**Speaker:** Tyler Brock (NAU)

+**Abstract:** It is no secret that plenty of folks don't enjoy factoring polynomials.
+Can teachers make the topic of factoring more accessible and interesting for their students?
+Are there other methods of factoring that we are not making use of that could help youngsters enjoy the process a bit more?
+And, let us not forget the question: Why do we care?
+All of these will be answered, and more!     [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS19-11-01.pdf)]

 ### What's it Like?

 **Date:** Friday, October 25

 **Speaker:** Brian Beaudrie (NAU)

 **Abstract:**  During the summer of 2019, the presenter did something he hasn’t done in 20 years…took a college class.
 And it wasn’t a math class.
 And it was offered in Verona, Italy.
-Come to find out ‘what it’s like’ to be a college student in a foreign country.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS19-10-25.pdf)]
+Come to find out ‘what it’s like’ to be a college student in a foreign country.

+The faculty guest is Nellie Gopaul. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS19-10-25.pdf)]

 ### A Cool Card Trick